alectian/vant/docs/markdown/theme.en-US.md

 ### Intro

-Vant use [Less](http://lesscss.org/) as css preprocessor，you can override the default less variables to custom theme.
+icloudata use [Less](http://lesscss.org/) as css preprocessor，you can override the default less variables to custom theme.

 ### Less variables